apache/cloudstack-docs-admin/source/accounts.rst

 The dynamic-roles feature is enabled by default only for all new CloudStack installations since version `4.9.x <https://cwiki.apache.org/confluence/display/CLOUDSTACK/Dynamic+Role+Based+API+Access+Checker+for+CloudStack>`_.

+In 4.11.x and above, existing deployment without any commands.properties file will be automatically migrated to dynamic roles.
+Admins may also enable dynamic roles by setting the global setting 'dynamic.apichecker.enabled' to true.

-After an upgrade, existing deployments can be migrated to use this feature by running a migration tool by the CloudStack admin.
-The migration tool is located at ``/usr/share/cloudstack-common/scripts/util/migrate-dynamicroles.py``.
+After an upgrade, admins can also use this migration tool to migrate old rules from commands.properties file(s):
+``/usr/share/cloudstack-common/scripts/util/migrate-dynamicroles.py``.

-During migration, this tool enables an internal flag in the database, copies existing static role-based rules from provided commands.properties file (typically at ``/etc/cloudstack/management/commands.properties``) to the database and renames the commands.properties file (typically to
+During migration, this tool enables the global setting in the database and copies existing static role-based rules from provided commands.properties file (typically at ``/etc/cloudstack/management/commands.properties``) to the database and renames the commands.properties file (typically to